1,000+ Opportunities

 U.S. International Development Finance Corporation 1100 New York Ave NW, Washington, DC 20527 Info@dfc. gov | +1 (202) 336-8400 Office of Inspector General Vulnerability Disclosure Form Information Quality Guidelines

-Based on current listing details, eligibility includes: DFC supports investment in more than 100 countries around the world and prioritizes investment in low- and lower-middle-income countries, as defined by the World Bank.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: DFC supports investment in more than 100 countries around the world and prioritizes investment in low- and lower-middle-income countries, as defined by the World Bank.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program